Rafa Mújica: Las Palmas

 On 1 February 2021, after leaving Oviedo early, Mujica joined his hometown club Las Palmas on loan until the end of the second-tier season.
 On 2 July, the move was made permanent for an undisclosed fee.

 Arouca

-On 21 June 2022, Mujica moved to Portuguese Primeira Liga side F.C.
-Arouca on a two-year deal.
+On 21 June 2022, Mujica moved to Portuguese Primeira Liga side Arouca on a two-year deal.

+This is when Rafa Mujica played his best football scoring 28 goals in 57 games for the club and winning a Forward Of The League award.

+Al Sadd

+On 30 May 2024, it was announced Mújica would join Qatari club Al Sadd SC at the opening of the transfer window on 1 July 2024, costing a fee of €10 million, and signing a four-year contract.

 International career

 He has represented Spain at international level up to under-19s.